How to Get a Cigarette Smell Out of Leather Furniture

 Leather Cleaner

-Look for a quality leather cleaner and then apply it to the entire surface of the leather couch or sofa.
-Make sure that you apply it evenly and including the seating and back sections of the sofa.
+Look for a quality leather cleaner and then apply it to the entire leather couch or sofa surface.
+Make sure that you apply it evenly and include the seating and back sections of the sofa.
 These are the areas that are likely to emit cigarette smells or odors.

 Solution #3: Baking Soda Solution